siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 1. creates the `/etc/snapper/configs/data_pr` configuration file based on the `/usr/share/snapper/config-templates/user` template.
 2. creates the `/data/.snapshots` subvolume where future snapshots of `@data` will be stored.
 The path of a snapshot is `/data/.snapshots/#/snapshot`, where # is the snapshot number.
-3. add the name of the configuration `data_pr` to the key *"SNAPPER_CONFIGS "* in the file `/etc/default/snapper`.
+3. adds the name of the `data_pr` configuration to the key *"SNAPPER_CONFIGS"* in the `/etc/default/snapper` file.

 Now the configuration is active.
-If, as in our example, the key `TIMELINE_CREATE=yes` is set, systemd takes over the regular creation of *"timeline snapshots "* with the timers.
+If, as in our example, the key `TIMELINE_CREATE=yes` is set, systemd takes over the regular creation of *"timeline snapshots"* through its timers.
-We compare the held snapshots again.
+We compare the held snapshots once more.

-Held snapshots 2
+Kept snapshots 2

 | Subvolumen | @ | @home | @data |
 | :----------------| :-----: | :-----: | :-----: |